Discover

 An external sitemap declaration can send crawlers away from the expected website.

-Suspicious paths in sitemap XML can expose injected pages to search engines.
+Changed paths in sitemap XML can expose unplanned pages to search engines.

 A one-time check shows the current state; monitoring helps catch future drift.